-Former QAnon Follower To Anderson Cooper: ‘I Apologize For Thinking That You Ate Babies’
+Former QAnon Follower To Anderson Cooper: 'I Apologize For Thinking That You Ate Babies'

 CNN anchor Anderson Cooper recently interviewed Jitarth Jadeja, a former QAnon supporter, who earnestly believed in some of the most absurd conspiracy theories peddled by the mysterious Q.

-As HuffPost reported, according to a clip of the interview that was released on Saturday, Jadeja apologized to Cooper for once thinking he “ate babies.”
+As HuffPost reported, according to a clip of the interview released on Saturday, Jadeja apologized to Cooper for once thinking he "ate babies."

 "Did you, at the time, believe that Democrats, high-level Democrats and celebrities were worshipping Satan, drinking the blood of children?"
 Cooper asked.